isawil/intro-to-QGIS/README.md

 ### What do I need to install?

-[Install QGIS](https://qgis.org/en/site/forusers/download.html) (Please install the long term release version--this is the most stable version, with fewer bugs)
+[Install QGIS](https://qgis.org/en/site/forusers/download.html) (Please install the long term release version--this is the most stable version, with the fewest bugs)

 Download workshop files (link to come)